 Wishloop is an all-in-one tool that I use to easily generate email lead capture and announcement overlays, as well as sales pages for my shop.
 I like it because it simple to use (especially if you’re not a “techie”) and it flat out has worked very well for me.
 It comes with a 14-day free trial so you can try it out risk-free for yourself.

-I’ve used the Wishloop suite of apps since the beginning, and it’s an investment that has paid for itself many times over.
+I’ve used the Wishloop suite of apps since it launched in 2015, and it’s an investment that has paid for itself many times over.

 Mailchimp: Great social features.
 I use it to manage Greenfield Flower Shop’s VIP Club email list.